swellstores/horizon/README.md

 # Customizing the theme

+The `config/` folder contains JSON files that dictate the editor's schema and default values.
+The top-level structure is defined inside of the `editor.json` file, while the content blocks that make up the dynamic pages are located inside of the `content/` folder.

-In the `prepare` step, the node script located inside of `builds-utils/generate-theme.mjs` will be executed.
-This script will attempt to fetch the theme data that has been set through the store's Editor, and that can be accessed through the endpoint `https://{{your store id}}.swell.store/api/settings`.
+In the `prepare` step these files are pushed upstream to update the store's editor and afterwards the node script `builds-utils/generate-theme.mjs` is executed.
+This script will attempt to fetch the theme data that has been set through the editor, and that can be accessed through the endpoint `https://{{your store id}}.swell.store/api/settings`.
 This script can also be ran on its own by using the command `npm run theme:generate`.

 Using this theme data, the script will create a `theme.css` file that exposes these settings as css variables, so that they can then be used by the Tailwind config and throughout the application.